The phone rings

 both hands resting

-the base of her wine
+the base of her wineglass

 on her belly.